Click the character to replay. Press Try drawing to write it yourself.

 记忆法 jìyìfǎ · Master Retention Image

-Four brushstrokes — that is the entire heart.
-Not the anatomical organ, but the center of a person's universe.
-When Mencius said 心之官则思 — "the heart's function is to think" — he was not being poetic.
-He was stating the Chinese theory of mind: there is one organ, one center, one 心.
+Four brushstrokes for the center of a person's universe.
+When Mencius said 心之官则思 , "the heart's function is to think," he was stating the Chinese theory of mind: one organ, one center, one 心.
 To think and to feel are operations of the same instrument.

 Every emotion word in Chinese is also a thought word.
 To be 开心 (happy) is literally to have your heart opened.
 To 担心 (worry) is to carry your heart like a burden.
 To 放心 (relax) is to put your heart back down. 小心 (careful) is the heart small enough to catch fine details. 伤心 (heartbroken) is the heart physically wounded.
-None of these are metaphors in a language where feeling and thinking share an organ — they are direct descriptions of what the one instrument does.
+In a language where feeling and thinking share an organ, these are direct descriptions of what the one instrument does.

-When you learn the 心/忄 radical, you are not memorizing a component — you are learning the address of the inner life.
-Every character with 忄 on the left lives in the neighborhood of the heart.
-That neighborhood is vast: emotion, thought, intention, character, memory, fear, longing.
-All the same radical.
-All the same organ.
-The heart of Chinese.
+Every character with 忄 on the left lives in the neighborhood of the heart: emotion, thought, intention, character, memory, fear, longing.
+One radical.
+One organ.